Clownacy/Cave-Story-Mod-Loader/bin/mods/ogg_music/readme.txt

 'loop' - Makes the song loop once it's finished playing.

-'split' - Makes the song use the Cave Story 3D format described above.

 'org' - This causes the song to be ignored, playing the original Org file instead.